 Please take a read of what are the different types of speakers for a greater insight into those existing in the current market today.

-The most recent trends show that the future of sound will become more and more personalised and cover even more mediums.
+The most recent trends show that the future of sound will become more and more personalized and cover even more mediums.
 The variety of devices providing sound listening features will continue to grow as new technologies emerge.
-For example, the expanding market of virtual reality (VR) will combine sound and virtual spaces to create unique experiences.
+For example, the expanding market of virtual reality (VR) will combine sound and virtual spaces to create unique experiences that place the user in a space of full immmersion.

 Overall, throughout the evolution of audio technology, the focus was constantly shifting from sound amplification to sound quality and the efficient integration of sound in everyday life.

 Such development has resulted in the contemporary market offering a large variety of hi-fi sound technologies that can be incorporated in most electronic devices.
-As the evolution of sound continues, the most recent projects (such as directional speakers) expand our understanding of sound.
+As the evolution of sound continues, the most recent projects (such as parametric speakers and ultrasonic speakers) expand our understanding of sound.
 The future of this field is projected to bring about personalised and unique experiences that combine sound technologies with AI, VR and endless other technological solutions that are yet to be invented.